canonical/zookeeper-k8s-operator/docs/content/tutorial/setup.md

 For this tutorial, we will need to set up the environment with two main components:

-* LXD that is a simple and lightweight virtual machine provisioner
+* Multipass that is a simple and lightweight virtual machine provisioner
 * Juju that will help us to deploy and manage Apache ZooKeeper and related applications

 ## MicroK8s